CS 30: Design

-The CS 30 is a small recreational keelboat, built predominantly of fibreglass, with wood trim.
-It has a masthead sloop rig, an internally-mounted spade-type rudder, reverse transom and a fixed fin keel.
+Designed by Tony Castro, the fibreglass hull has an internally-mounted spade-type rudder, and areverse transomkeel.
 It displaces 8000 lb and carries 3440 lb of ballast.

+It has a masthead sloop rig with double spreaders.

 The boat has a draft of 5.50 ft with the standard keel, 4.25 ft with the optional shoal draft keel and 4.5 ft with the optional wing keel.

 The boat is fitted with a Volvo diesel engine of 18 hp.
 The fuel tank holds 19 u.s.gal and the fresh water tank has a capacity of 30 u.s.gal.

 The winged keel version of the boat has a PHRF racing average handicap of 156 with a high of 185 and low of 144.
 It has a hull speed of 6.76 kn.